Sciss/AudioWidgets/README.md

  - `Transport` -- A tool bar for transport controls
  - `WavePainter` -- A painter class for waveforms, along with sub types for multi resolution display
  - `DualRangeSlider` -- A QuickTime Player style slider combining single value and a range thumb
+ - `RotaryKnob` -- A single value slider styled as a rotary knob

 The API docs are currently the only source of documentation (`sbt doc`).